Trump slams Zelensky for refusing to recognize Russian control of Crimea

 “It’s inflammatory statements like Zelenskyy’s that makes it so difficult to settle this War.
 He has nothing to boast about!
 The situation for Ukraine is dire — He can have Peace or, he can fight for another three years before losing the whole Country,” he posted on Truth Social.

+Any move to recognize Russia’s control of Crimea would reverse a decade of US policy and could upset the widely held post-World War Two consensus that international borders should not be changed by force.

+Russian missiles struck Ukraine’s capital city Kyiv and the country’s second largest city Kharkiv hours after Trump’s post, Ukrainian authorities said, with at least one person killed and some 50 wounded in the latest attacks.

-His comments came a few hours after a meeting in London aimed at bringing about an end to Russia’s war in Ukraine had been downgraded after US Secretary of State Marco Rubio said he wouldn’t attend.
+Trump’s comments came after a meeting in London aimed at bringing about an end to Russia’s war in Ukraine had been downgraded after US Secretary of State Marco Rubio said he wouldn’t attend.

 Rubio had been expected to take part in the discussions with Ukrainian, UK and European officials, but State Department spokesperson Tammy Bruce said Tuesday that he would no longer attend due to “logistical issues,” though a US official and two European diplomats familiar with the matter said the top US diplomat didn’t go because the administration did not feel that they were at a decisive point in the ongoing talks and Rubio didn’t feel attending would be the best use of his time.

-Note: This story has been updated with additional information.
-CNN’s Anna Chernova, Shania Shelton, Kosta Gak, Kit Maher, Jennifer Hansler, Alex Marquardt & Jerome Taylor contributed reporting.